 - Soba (buckwheat) pasta is strong-flavoured and black.
 Soba noodles are eaten in Japan, I suspect with lots of soya sauce on!
 They're lovely for some things including dressings made with toasted-sesame oil and wheat-free soya sauce (Tamari).
 Good also with creamy mushroomy sauces, or strong flavours like ginger.

 - Chickpea (gram flour) pasta used to be available fresh at Waitrose.
 Lovely lovely cannelloni!
 I haven't seen it recently, but may just have been in too small Waitroses.
 I don't know if the new Headington Waitrose stocks it.

 If I was rich I'd eat Procelli croissants for breakfast every day.
 They're par-baked.
-You can buy them in big supermarkets, though they've gone very quiet recently.
+You used to be able to buy them in big supermarkets, though they've gone very quiet recently.
 They're made in Spain, so I guess import problems may come and go.
 Worth watching out for!

 There are also commercial g/f cereals some made for kids with sparkly bits in — you know the kind of thing!
 I've never tried any of these.